 Recognized as the Army’s premier Signal Battalion with a reputation for professional excellence and unmatched delivery of the joint network to the warfighter.

-Install, operate, maintain, and defend network infrastructure and capabilities to enable mission command and create operational and strategic flexibility for Army, Joint and Multi-National forces within the EUCOM and AFRICOM Areas of Operations.
+52D Signal Battalion Builds, Operates and Defends network infrastructure and capabilities to enable Unified Action through Mission Command and create operational and strategic flexibility for Army, Joint and Multinational forces, at anytime within the EUCOM and AFRICOM Areas of Operation. .

 - 1. Conduct Mission Command (Article 5.0)